yangfangs/physpetools/docs/docs/usage.md

 Users enable choice more detail options with PhySpeTree call software, detail advance options input ``must be enclosed in single quotes``.

-The follow is to use RAxML advance options example:
+The following is an example of using RAxML advanced options:

 ```bash
 $ PhySpeTree -i organism_example_list.txt --raxml '-f a -m GTRGAMMA  -p 12345 -x 12345 -# 100 -n T1'